The Mystical Experience Questionnaire

 Hood’s Mysticism Scale

 The original M Scale was created in the 1970s by Ralph Wood and was designed to measure mysticism over a lifetime.
 It has since been revised to measure mystical experiences.
 It has 32 questions, and, like the MEQ, there are shorter versions.
 In developing the M-Scale, Hood drew on the same literature as Pahnke.
 There are four questions for each of the eight characteristics outlined by Stace.
-They are Ego Quality, Unifying Quality, Inner Subjective Quality, Temporal / Spatial Quality, Noetic Quality, Ineffability, Positive Affect, and Religious Quality.
+The underlying characteristics or factor structure are Ego Quality, Unifying Quality, Inner Subjective Quality, Temporal / Spatial Quality, Noetic Quality, Ineffability, Positive Affect, and Religious Quality.

 Participants reported that the questionnaire was confusing due to statements being put in the negative.